California Employee Rights: Everything You Need to Know

 California Labor Issue: 7.
 Sexual Harassment

 Employers in California should know how sexual harassment is defined and how they can effectively prevent and stop it from occurring in their own workplace.
 Sexual harassment is considered to be any workplace sexual conduct, both verbal or physical, that is unwelcome.
 This is broken down further into two categories: quid pro quo or hostile environment.

 Title VII of the Civil Rights Act of 1964 forbids sexual harassment and applies to employers with 15 or more employees for 20 or more weeks in this year or the previous year.
 In California, additional protections are extended through the California Fair Employment and Housing Act, and includes applicants, unpaid interns, employees, and independent contractors.

 If you need help with California employee rights, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.